aws-samples/aws-modernization-workshop-sample/hugo-docs-content/20_build/10_editing.md

 #### Special markdown samples
 See content/10_first_section/1_page.md for examples of short codes and special template code to help your workshop pop.

-#### Additional editing tips

-* Use Cloud9 for the IDE and workshop host for all participants.
-Having users setup their local workstations doesn't work very well and often contributes to a poor user experience.
-* Review the flow of other workshops.
-* To create a new page, copy another document and rename it.
-The name is only important to the builders, but the actual name that shows in the navigation is the title at the top of the document.
-* If you want to create a new page between 10 and 20 you can use any number in the name as long as it's sequentially between 10 and 20.
-Don't forget to appropriately set the weight in the top section.
-* Place all images in {repo_root}/static/images.
-There are several examples of using images in the sample content.
-* Provide users with sample output in `<pre> </pre>` tags so that the copy to clipboard function is not there.
-No reason to copy example output to the clipboard.
-* DO NOT assume that the user has any exposure to AWS or your product.
-Everything needs to be explained and all command or areas in the UI you want the user to go to needs to be provided.
-Screen shots or examples work well for this, especially on busy UI's.
-* Use an architecture diagram in your workshop.
-Show people what are going to deploy.
-Visuals work wonders when educating people about abstract concepts.